RobRendell/gTove/README.md

 ---

+* Some mechanism to customise the tabletop background from grey.
+"Nice-to-have to fill the tablecloth with either a repeating tile or image or gradient."
 * Write a localFileAPI (or enhance the offlineAPI) to use the HTML5 FileSystem API.
 To make it fully functional, players would need to be able to pull image and json data (currently read directly from Drive) from the GM client...
 * Cog button in LHS menu to open the current tabletop's settings?